alodge/CS362-004-W2018/projects/lodgea/README.md

-This is my assignment-1 submission!
+This is my assignment-22 submission!
+(( This is the modification with the bugs ))

 Name: Andrew Lodge; ONID: lodgea